 - DELE B2 is the minimum language requirement in the majority of universities in the Hispanosphere. 🏫

 - Certain professions in these countries (nurse, doctor, tourist guide, architect, among countless others) are opened only with a Spanish official qualification, such as DELE B2.

-- Taking competitive exams, on equal terms with nationals, is possible with such a diploma.
+- Taking competitive exams, on equal terms with nationals, is possible with such diploma.

-- You just came back from an Erasmus in Granada and you want to attest how much you have learned.
+- You’ve just came back from an Erasmus in Granada and you want to attest how much you have learned.